-1. In developing guidance in the use of funds, SAMHSA worked collaboratively with the National Institute of Mental Health (NIMH) to review possible evidence-based treatments.
+In developing guidance in the use of funds, SAMHSA worked collaboratively with the National Institute of Mental Health (NIMH) to review possible evidence-based treatments.
 NIMH had recently released the publication Evidence Based Treatments for First Episode Psychosis: Components of Coordinated Specialty Care (CSC).
-CSC is a team-based collaborative, recoveryoriented approach involving individuals experiencing first episode psychosis, treatment team members, and, when appropriate, family members as active participants.
-CSC components emphasize outreach, low dosage medications, cognitive and behavioral therapy, supported employment, supported education, case management and family psychoeducation.
+CSC is a team-based collaborative, recovery-oriented approach involving individuals experiencing first episode psychosis, treatment team members, and, when appropriate, family members as active participants.
+CSC components emphasize outreach, low dosage medications, cognitive behavioral therapy, supported employment, supported education, case management and family psychoeducation.
 Services are initially very intensive with frequent contact with providers.
 Over time, service frequency decreases but the program remains flexible and can increase frequency during periods of crisis.
-CSC also emphasizes shared decision making as a means to address individuals with First Episode Psychosis (FEP) unique needs, preferences and recovery goals.
+CSC also emphasizes shared decision-making as a means to address individuals with FEP unique needs, preferences and recovery goals.
 Untreated psychosis increases a person's risk for suicide, involuntary emergency care and poor clinical outcomes.
 Research indicates that early intervention through a CSC program can alter the illness trajectory and enable individuals experiencing FEP to live in community settings and participate fully in family and community life.
 North Carolina has chosen to implement Coordinated Specialty Care teams as an evidenced based treatment for First Episode Psychosis.
 Programs in North Carolina serve clients ages 15-30.
-North Carolina currently allocates funds for 3 CSC sites.
+North Carolina currently allocates funds for three CSC sites.
 Two sites have been in operation since 2015.
-A third site was funded in January 2017 and began to accept clients in July 2017. - Funds are allocated to Alliance Behavioral Healthcare LME/MCO for a contract with the University of North Carolina Department of Psychiatry, Center of Excellence for the Encompass program in Raleigh, North Carolina - Funds are allocated to Trillium Health Resources LME/MCO for a contract with RHA, Inc. for the SHORE program in Wilmington, North Carolina - Funds are allocated to Cardinal Innovations Healthcare Solutions LME/MCO for a contract with Carolinas Healthcare System for the Eagle program in Charlotte, North Carolina In addition to providing funding for three CSC sites, funding is provided to North Carolina-Early Psychosis Intervention Technical Assistance (NC EPI-TA) program through the University of North Carolina at Chapel Hill Department of Psychiatry, to provide technical assistance, consultation, training, database management and fidelity monitoring.
+A third site was funded in January 2017 and began accepting clients in July 2017.
+Currently, funds are allocated to Alliance Behavioral Healthcare LME/MCO for a contract with the University of North Carolina Department of Psychiatry, Center of Excellence for the Encompass program in Raleigh, North Carolina and another contract with Atrium Health, formerly Carolinas Healthcare System for the Eagle program in Charlotte, North Carolina.
+In addition, funds are allocated to Trillium Health Resources LME/MCO for a contract with RHA, Inc. for the SHORE program in Wilmington, North Carolina.
+Discussion is underway regarding the development of a fourth site.
+The counties served by these programs are as follows: Encompass serves Durham, Wake, Cumberland and Johnston; Shore serves New Hanover, Pender, Onslow and Brunswick; and Eagle serves Mecklenburg.
+In addition to providing funding for three CSC sites, funding is provided to North Carolina-Early Psychosis Intervention Technical Assistance (NC EPI-TA) program through the University of North Carolina at Chapel Hill, Department of Psychiatry, to provide technical assistance, consultation, training, database management and fidelity monitoring.
 The NC EPI-TA program facilitates four monthly clinical consultation phone calls with providers at the three funded CSC sites focusing on medication management, family therapy, peer support, individual therapy and supportive employment.
 Data reports are provided bi-annually and annually for each site and a comprehensive data report is completed annually.
-The NC-EPI-TA program provides on-going webinars aimed to enhance clinician early recognition of early psychosis in their clinical practice, training on medical management of first episode psychosis to medical providers, training to new clinicians, and ongoing supervision on Individual Resiliency Therapy ("IRT"), and an overview of family therapy approaches for early psychosis to family therapists.
-The NC EPI-TA program is also developing pilot programs to address 1) psycho-social developmental recovery, 2) vocational and educational recovery, and 3) access to care for rural North Carolinians.
-Outcomes:
+The NC-EPI-TA program provides on-going webinars aimed to enhance clinicians' early recognition of early psychosis in their clinical practice, training on medical management of first episode psychosis to medical providers, training to new clinicians, ongoing supervision on Individual Resiliency Therapy ("IRT"), an overview of family therapy approaches for early psychosis to family therapists, group supervision to Supportive Education and Employment Specialists staff, and group supervision and support to peer support staff.
+The NC EPI-TA program is also developing pilot programs to address the following: (1) psycho-social developmental recovery; (2) cultural adaptation of CSS psychosocial interventions for Black North Carolinians, and (3) access to care for rural North Carolinians.
+OUTCOMES: